 The Mid-Norfolk Railway is available to hire to our Industry partners as well as to Groups, Charters, Filming and for Driver Experience.
 The Mid-Norfolk Railway is keen to develop links with the Rail Industry and offers a number of opportunities in the East of England area.
-The Mid-Norfolk Railway runs for 17 miles through the quiet Norfolk countryside.
+We run for 17 miles through the quiet Norfolk countryside.
 There are currently 15 miles of operational track with another 1 mile to North Elmham and another mile to County School to be reinstated.
 The main base of operations is at Dereham Station just off the main A47 cross-country road, where we have a road-rail facility.
 At the other end of the line is Wymondham where we have our main line connection with Network Rail for the Ely-Norwich line.
 Read more…

 Class 47 – Class 33 – new for 2019!
-“Where Dreams Become A Reality” The Mid-Norfolk Railway, the Dereham to Wymondham Abbey line, offers the chance to drive a former mainline diesel locomotive through eleven miles of glorious Norfolk countryside under the guidance of our experienced and qualified instructors.
-The Mid Norfolk Railway offers six different types of courses both shared and individual, to suit all levels of interest and budgets.
+“Where Dreams Become A Reality” The Dereham to Wymondham Abbey line, offers the chance to drive a former mainline diesel locomotive through eleven miles of glorious Norfolk countryside under the guidance of our experienced and qualified instructors.
+We offer six different types of courses both shared and individual, to suit all levels of interest and budgets.
 Participants will learn the skills necessary to safely control and operate a diesel locomotive on the Mid-Norfolk Railway.
 Read more…

 The Mid Norfolk Railway has many events throughout the year which also have food and drink because we know they are great and have included: The Polar Express Train Ride, Spring Diesel Events, High Tea Train, VE Celebrations, Biker Night at Dereham Station, Jazz Train, Cream Tea Train, Breckland Flyer – Fish & Chips Train, 1940’s Weekend Railway at War, Classic Vehicles Day, Beer and Music Festival and many more.